Rainitis/HK-COVID-19-CFR/README.md

 For the Cox regression model: #Cox proportional hazard model & Assumption#.

-Finally, you can run the corresponding codes to generate the figures and models.
+Finally, you can run the corresponding codes in each section to generate the figures and models.